 That's my life.
 That's what I had to go through.
 Then we had a wake in her house.

 It's just one of those things that happens when you get old like that.
 Her heart stopped.
 It stopped.
-But she [must have] felt it was coming.
-She [must have] been ready to go.
+But she must'a felt it was coming.
+She must'a been ready to go.
 See?
-She [must have] had her mind thinking, "I'm all ready."
+She must'a had her mind thinking, "I'm all ready."

 Well, there's no fooling around.
 When you're ready, you're ready.
 That's the teaching of that.
 They give up.
 They want to go rest.